nirv-ai/scripts/README.md

 ### create a new approle roleName with a list of attached policies
 create approle roleName pol1,polX

-### get dynamic postgres creds for roleName
+### get dynamic postgres creds for database role roleName
-get db creds roleName
+get postgres creds dbRoleName

 ### get the secret (kv-v2) at the given path
 get secret secret/poop